jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-## Keep the business features inmutables to the user and reuse them
+## Keep the business features inmutables and reuse them

 Imagine this scenario.
 It's not the best approach to organize a company architecture but it could be something real in many companies: